V2233/micro-plugin/EN_README.md

 - The plugin panel provides a visual image editor that can generate beautiful images simply by dragging and dropping.
 You can export native HTML or directly add it to the instruction list, which will automatically allocate message segment resources to Yunzai's data/micro plugin/plugins directory.
 Each file folder is treated as a plugin package, including HTML files, images, audio, video, HTML project files, etc. Of course, the operations provided by the panel can make you ignore this resource directory

 - You can still use template strings to insert variables or expressions that conform to JavaScript syntax.
 The plugin provides template variables for message events, which can be called up by simply entering keyboard characters in the text field.
-This allows you to create dynamic text and images, as detailed in [here] (docs/DOCS.md)
+This allows you to create dynamic text and images

 - The plugin comes with a simple file system, but it can meet your basic file operation needs, including uploading, downloading, creating, cutting, moving, copying, and deleting.
 You can also preview images, audio, and videos by clicking on the file name.
 Of course, if you need to upload files in large quantities, you will need to use other professional file upload tools